 Nuxeo Elements is a set of libraries of web components leveraging emerging Web standards, built upon the same goals of simplicity and pluggability.
-Although still a work in progress, Nuxeo Elements already provides the means to build custom content-centric front-end applications, while taking full advantage of the technologies under the Web Components umbrella.
+Nuxeo Elements provides the means to build custom content-centric front-end applications, while taking full advantage of the technologies under the Web Components umbrella.
 The main advantage of this framework-agnostic approach is that these technologies are part of the browser, thus allowing DOM to be the "framework" and HTML to define the syntax.
-Therefore, there's no need for external frameworks for it to work, although it should integrate with most frameworks without major problems.
-Sure, not all browsers fully support the Web Components spec yet, but there are polyfills to help in the meantime.
+Therefore, there's no need for external frameworks for it to work, although it should integrate with most frameworks with little effort.

 Polymer pushes for a very declarative approach to building web applications with the "everything is an element" philosophy.
 This includes both visual and non-visual/data elements, so even non-UI elements can take advantage of data binding in a declarative way, making for very concise and clean code.